 Are manufacturers required to give an expiration date?

 No. There is no government regulation that requires an expiration date on car seats in the United States.
 However, NHTSA does recommend expiration dates due to the possible changes in regulations over time.
-For instance, for the first almost 10 years, RideSafer vests did not have an expiration date.
-The manufacturer added an expiration date per NHTSA’s request.
+For instance, for the first 9 years, RideSafer vests did not have an expiration date.
+The manufacturer added an expiration date per NHTSA’s request in 2013.

-Car seat manufacturers decide them based on the expected useful life of their product.
+Car seat manufacturers decide car seat expiration dates based on the expected useful life of their product.
 Most car seats expire after 6 to 7 years from the date of manufacturer.
 Note that is not the date of purchase; it could have sat on the store shelf for months or longer.
 RideSafer vests currently have a 10-year expiration date.

 Where to find the expiration date